 Continuing Resource Acquisitions

-This department manages many of the critical aspects of the electronic resources lifecycle including resource trials, continuing resource orders, licensing, access verification/activation, knowledgebase maintenance, and e-resource troubleshooting.
-This department also enables day-to-day budget management and engages with the TRLN Electronic Resources Committee and other consortial collections activities.
+This department is responsible for the acquisition, evaluation, and management of print and electronic continuing resources for the Duke University Libraries, including the acquisition, licensing, description, access maintenance, and renewal of electronic databases, ejournals, and ebooks, along with oversight of print serial ordering, receiving, and binding.
+This department also enables day-to-day budget management and engages with the TRLN Electronic Resources Management Working Group and other consortial collections activities.
 It also participates in collections assessment which allow for data-informed collection development and management.

 Metadata and Discovery Strategy